-- The healthcare provider must place the peel tabs from the label of the implanted HeRO product(s), fill out the Patient name, Implant Date, implanting physician, hospital name and hospital address in the blanks on the card and supply the patient with the Patient Implant Card. - $3.
-The healthcare \, provider \, is \, responsible \, for \, instructing \, the \, patient \, on \, proper \, postoperative \, care.$ - 4.
+- 1. Complete the Implant Notification Fax Form in the Patient Information Pouch and fax the completed form to the patient's dialysis center. - 2.
+The healthcare provider must place the peel tabs from the label of the implanted HeRO product(s), fill out the Patient name, Implant Date, implanting physician, hospital name and hospital address in the blanks on the card and supply the patient with the Patient Implant Card. - 3.
+The healthcare provider is responsible for instructing the patient on proper postoperative care. - 4.
 The healthcare provider shall inform the patient of the residual risks, contra-indications, undesirable side-effects, warnings and measures to be taken in the event of malfunction of the device.
-This should include information pertaining to the MRI safety information included in this IFU and also not the Patient Innigat Card.
+This should include information pertaining to the MRI safety information included in this IFU and also on the Patient Implant Card.